alanng10/StandInfoTech/Docue/a.md

 Class Lang System that is execute on Android is System Android.

 System Android program is Program.

+Program has 1 ProgramFrame.

+ProgramFrame is full screen only.

+ProgramFrame is most gain program frame.

+1 Program shown Console by default in it ProgramFrame.

+1 Program shown zero to 1 View in it ProgramFrame.

+The View is attach to ProgramFrame through module View.Frame class Frame.

+1 instant only of class Frame is shown.

+The instant is execute only on Program main thread.

+The View area is entire ProgramFrame.

+The View is any view.

+The View is set able.

+This is enough element to done any View Frame View in entire Program.

+Termina module list program is Program.

+ProgramFrame Console shown none out, err orn inn inf the Program Console is redirect in Termina module list.

+This is enough element to done any Console in entire Program.

 System Android ProgramFrame is un rotate.